nu11ptr/flexstr/README.md

 * Serves as a universal string type (unifying literals and allocated strings)
 * Doesn't allocate for literals and short strings (64-bit: up to 22 bytes)
 * The same size as a `String` (64-bit: 24 bytes)
-* Optional serde serialization support (feature = "serde")
+* Optional `serde` serialization support (feature = "serde")
 * Compatible with embedded systems (doesn't use `std`)
-* Allows for simple conditional ownership scenarios (borrows can turn into ownership without allocation/copying)
+* Efficient conditional ownership (borrows can take ownership without allocation/copying)
 * It is simple to use!

 ## Types